gustavokuklinski/bit-rot/docs/bit-rot.md

 ```
     Hello!
 I'm Marechal Souza!
 On head of NS_X0A6!
-    We were luck to be here when the choper leave.
+    We were luck to be here when the helichopper leave.

     Hope you are smart.
     Get my gear, I wont need them now.

-    If you try to get the choper, keep in mind: 100.000 for the landing back.
+    If you try to get the helichopper, keep in mind: 100.000 for the landing back.
     Be brave to try out.
     Well, for our luck we have an infinite stock of Vaccine.
     If someday it ends, or anyone need Vacs, I'll be here to serve